 In January and February 2012, Condor Consulting modeled 18 of the 25 conductive zones identified by the 2011 SkyTEM survey in three dimensions using Electromagnetic Imaging Technology's Maxwell software package.
-Three of the eighteen modelled targets were selected for priority follow-up during the 2012 field season ahead of the first drill program on the property by the Company.
+Three of the eighteen modelled targets were selected for priority follow-up during the 2012 field season ahead of the first drill program on the property.

 From June 7, 2012 to July 18, 2012 a helicopter electromagnetic survey, totaling 3,532 line-kilometers, was flown over portions of mineral exploration licences 2011/54 and 2012/28.
 The survey was performed by Geotech Ltd. of Aurora, Ontario.
-The quality of the data was monitored on a daily basis during the course of the survey by Condor Consulting.
+The quality of the data was monitored by Condor Consulting.
 A levelled, digital database was received from Geotech on July 31, 2012 and a complete logistical and processing report was received on August 29, 2012.
 A preliminary interpretation of the data was done between August 1 and 13, 2012.